U.S. considers significant Afghanistan troop withdrawal: officials

 But a former senior State Department official familiar with the issue said that the Taliban representatives rejected a proposal by Khalilzad for a ceasefire and demanded that the talks focus on a U.S. withdrawal.
 The news that a drawdown was under consideration could be intended as a gesture to the insurgents, the official said.

-Additional reporting by Jonathan Landay and Steve Holland; Editing by Mary Milliken and Grant McCool
+Additional reporting by Jonathan Landay, Steve Holland and Makini Brice; Editing by Mary Milliken, Grant McCool and Richard Chang